Morris Bishop: The Widening Stain

-Bishop also started a second mystery, but did not complete it.
+Bishop started a second mystery but did not complete it.

 Eccentrics and exotics

-An enthusiastic review in The New York Times of A Gallery of Eccentrics; or, A set of twelve originals & extravagants from Elagabalus, the waggish emperor to Mr. Professor Porson, the tippling philologer, designed to serve, by example, for the correction of manners & for the edification of the ingenious (1928) summarized by saying that "the author's fastidious sympathy invests [the twelve] with ironic but kindly humanity".
+An enthusiastic review in The New York Times of A Gallery of Eccentrics (1928) summarized by saying that "the author's fastidious sympathy invests [the twelve] with ironic but kindly humanity".

-A warm review by Romeyn Berry described the book "[revealing] the lives and vivacities of a dozen piquant individuals", all of whom were outclassed by the narrator, himself an invention of Bishop's, an "erudite, irascible don".
+A warm review by Romeyn Berry described the book as revealing "the lives and vivacities of a dozen piquant individuals", all of whom were outclassed by the narrator, himself an invention of Bishop's, an "erudite, irascible don".
 The review concludes:

 Here's a book which, if you break it in tenderly and use it judiciously, will color in your hands like a good pipe and give you solace through many a long night.
 It's a volume, too, to present to any friend who has a nice discrimination in such matters as tobacco, jade, sound wines, lyric poetry, handsome women, and comfortable books.